-Completion of a full qualification refers to the successful completion of all units of competency specified within the rules of an AQF qualification from a nationally endorsed training package or nationally recognised accredited course.
+Completion of a full qualification refers to the successful completion of all units of competency specified within the rules of an AQF qualification from a nationally endorsed training package or nationally recognised accredited course approved by the Authority.

-Achievement of a partial qualification occurs when one or more units of competency from a nationally endorsed training package or accredited course have been successfully completed, but requirements for the full qualification have not been met (recognised skill sets are classified as a partial qualification).
+Achievement of a partial Certificate III or higher qualification occurs when one or more units of competency from a nationally endorsed training package or accredited course approved by the Authority have been successfully completed, but requirements for the full qualification have not been met.